lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 ### The Views
 In the new app that we created in the last command, there is a file called `views.py` which will contain all our app logic.
-Notice that the `getAnswer` function function returns a `JSON` response however `getTickerHistory` function return a template with some extra variables.
+Notice that the `getAnswer` function returns a `JSON` response.
+However `getTickerHistory` function return a template with some extra variables.
 Those variables will be available to us in the HTML file as we will see in the next sections.
 The syntax for returning a template is
 ```python
 return render(request, 'templates/example/template_name.html', {'foo':'bar', 'fiz': 'buz'})